KHMuller/khmuller.github.io/index.md

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.
 Also testing content maintenance with markdown files.

 {:.enhanced}
-Testing hreflang meta link tag with faunaflora.photography - Feature added early Aug 17, 2022.
+Testing hreflang meta link tag with faunaflora.photography - Feature added Aug 17, 2022.

 {:.enhanced}
-How can I use git/github to maintain faunaflora.photography species descriptions and text translations?
-JSON or markdown? - Either simple editing (markdown) or structured data (JSON) but not both.
+How can I use github to maintain faunaflora.photography species descriptions and text translations?
+JSON or markdown?
+Either simple editing (markdown) or structured data (JSON) but not both.

 ### Table of Content
 (In alphabetical order)